vasya10/resume-md/README.md

 | my week | Gives a perspective of how you time manage using a Donut chart |

-## Motivation

-Having interviewed over 100s of candidates during my career, I feel the resume format has hardly changed over the years.
-Many candidates do not even pass the minimum resume qualification: Clarity, Presentation, Format, Spellcheck.
-Even with most of information available over portals like LinkedIn (for eg endorsements), a resume is still considered _the personal window_ to a candidate's career.
-I wish I could say look up me on Twitter, Github and LinkedIn, but no, because the resume allows me to present myself the way I want.
-Static resumes are less appealing, especially for experienced professionals, because it cannot do justice to the experience.
-So this is just a simple attempt to make your resumes more interactive.

 ## Deploy

 Once your satisfied with the generated resume, you can deploy it to any NodeJS hosted (or self host) environment.

 Below are instructions for setting this up in Heroku.